ipmanlk/Radio-Stream-Player/README.md

 *Play your favourite radio streams*

 ##Files
-- radio.html - Contains the main index design created using a HTML Table.
+- radio.html - Contains the main index with a sample.
 - stations.js - Contains online streams for radio stations.

 ##License